cmhume/School_District_Analysis/README.md

 * ### District Summary

-  The updated district summary had a lower average math score (78.9 compared to 79), a lower % passing math (74.8%, compared to 75%), a lower % passing reading (85.7%, compared   to 86%) and a lower overall passing %(64.9%, compared to 65%) when compared with the original district summary.
+  The updated district summary had a lower average math score (78.9 compared to 79), while other values remained the same when rounded in comparison to the original district summary.

 * ### Thomas High School Summary

-  The updated school summary for Thomas High School had a higher average reading score compared with the original school summary (83.9 compared to 83.8).
-The other values were   the same compared with the original school summary.
+  The updated school summary for Thomas High School had a higher average reading score compared with the original school summary (83.89 compared to 83.85 when rounded).
+The   other values were slightly lower than the original values but did not change Thomas High School's performance when compared with other schools in the district.

 * ### Thomas High School's performance compared with other schools

-  Replacing the ninth graders' math and reading scores increased Thomas High School's overall performance, moving Thomas High School up from fourth top school to second top school.
+  Replacing the ninth graders' math and reading scores had no affect on Thomas High School's overall ranking among other schools, Thomas High School remained in the second position in top five schools when scores were not formatted.

 * ### The affect of replacing Thomas High School's ninth-grade scores with "NaN" on: